 First, they start at the top of the pyramid.
 Next, the teacher says the word, and students have to circle it.
 Meanwhile, this process continues until everyone reaches the bottom.
 Finally, there’s only one spot where everyone should finish.

 As the teacher, you have to keep track of where the final landing spot should be.
 Check your students’ understanding.
-Finally, review the minimal pairs by practicing each sound as an entire classroom.
+Finally, review the minimal pairs by practicing each sound in an entire classroom.

 Pronunciation Game: Minimal Pairs Examples